Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Symptoms

-- Doors won’t lock or unlock with remote
+- Doors won’t lock or unlock with the remote

 - Some doors work while others don’t